sebastianbarfort/mapDK/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed the invalid URLs
+* Removed the invalid URLs
 * Removed non-standard files from the directory

 ## Test environments